Center for Inquiry: Organization and locations

 CFI is a nonprofit body registered as a charity in the United States.
 It has 17 locations in the U.S., and has 16 international branches or affiliated organizations.
-The organization has Centers For Inquiry in Amherst, New York (its headquarters), Los Angeles, New York City, Tampa Bay, Washington, D.C., Indiana, Austin, Chicago, San Francisco and Michigan.
+The organization has Centers For Inquiry in Amherst, New York (its headquarters), Los Angeles, The Steve Allen Theater, New York City, Tampa Bay, Washington, D.C., Indiana, Austin, Chicago, San Francisco and Michigan.

 International activities

 CFI has branches, representation or affiliated organizations in countries around the world.
 It organizes its international activities under the banner Center For Inquiry Transnational.
 In addition, CFI holds consultative status to the United Nations as an NGO under the UN Economic and Social Council.
 The center participates in UN Human Rights Council debates, for example a debate on the subject of female genital mutilation during 2014.

 University exchange programs

 International programs exist in Germany (Rossdorf), France (Nice), Spain (Bilbao), Poland (Warsaw), Nigeria (Ibadan), Uganda (Kampala), Kenya (Nairobi), Nepal (Kathmandu), India (Pune and Hyderabad), Egypt (Cairo), China (Beijing), New Zealand (Auckland), Peru (Lima), Argentina (Buenos Aires), Senegal (Dakar), Zambia (Lusaka), and Bangladesh (Dhaka).